Alberta Social Entrepreneurship Support System: Local capacity building and funding for non-profit social enterprises in Alberta.

 We have really tried to provide a tool that helps organizations engage in better planning that confirms the project excites them, has the best chance of success, and accurately pinpoints where funding can be of the most help.

-What kind of grants are we talking about?
+What kind of funding are we talking about?

 The worksheets are designed to help you identify key barriers and, wherever possible, help you figure out solutions to those barriers.
 Of course, we are aware that some barriers can only be resolved by an influx of funds.
 As a result, throughout the process of completing the worksheets organizations will be able to make an ‘ask’ for funding to support their planning process.